bowang-lab/MedSAM/README.md

 ## Automatic Generation of Scribbles

-Please note that for training, `sampler.py` and `scribble.py` in `visual_sampler` are used for faster automatic scribble generation whereas here we use `sampler.py` and `scribble.py` to generate refined scribbles.
+Please note that for training, `sampler.py` and `scribble.py` in `visual_sampler` are used for faster automatic scribble generation whereas here we use `sampler_v2.py` and `scribble_v2.py` to generate scribbles with one stroke.

 ### Installing Dependencies